scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Error summary

-Links in error summaries get a 'data-form' attribute whose value uses the pattern `error-[ID of the field that has the error]`.
+Links in error summaries get a `data-form` attribute whose value uses the pattern `error-[ID of the field that has the error]`.

 {% highlight html %}
 <a href="#resolve" data-form="error-resolve">Did this resolve your issue?</a>